• Skip to content

 Toddler play: why it’s important for movement and motor skills development

 Play is one of the main ways that children learn, develop and grow.
-Play is good for all areas of your toddler’s development, including her motor skills development.
+Play is good for all areas of your toddler’s development, including their motor skills development.

-Playing with your toddler each day helps him move about and strengthens his muscles and bones.
-It’s also good for your toddler’s confidence, as he tests his abilities and discovers that he can climb higher, run faster and jump further all the time.
+Playing with your toddler each day helps them move and strengthen their muscles and bones.
+It’s also good for your toddler’s confidence, as they test their abilities and discover that they can climb higher, run faster and jump further all the time.

-And when your toddler gets lots of physical activity into her day through play, it’s good for her overall health and wellbeing.
+And when your toddler gets plenty of physical activity into their day through play, it’s good for their overall health and wellbeing.

-Australian guidelines say that toddlers should be active for at least three hours every day – but this doesn’t mean three hours of running around until your toddler is exhausted.
-Being active can include quiet play – for example, building with blocks on the floor – as well as walking, running, jumping and climbing on play equipment.
+Australian guidelines say that toddlers should be active for at least 3 hours every day.
+This can include walking, running, jumping and climbing on play equipment.
+It can also include quiet play – for example, building with blocks on the floor.

 What to expect: toddlers and movement